KatieBarnes147/week3-sprint/SprintReview.md

 I would check hosting and CI/CD settings at the start of the project to avoid confusion later.

 **How effectively did you manage your time?**
-- [x] Very well - stayed on schedule and I was prepared and waitingwhen the assignments were released.
+- [x] Very well - stayed on schedule
 - [ ] Fairly well - minor delays
 - [ ] Struggled - fell behind schedule
 - [ ] Poorly - significant time management issues